barrettk/AnaerobicDigestion/readMe.md

   install.packages(new.pkg)
 }
 ```
-Make sure each of the packages can be loaded if the app doesn't work.
+Installing the above packages prior to running will speed up the initial loading by a lot.
+Make sure each of the packages can be loaded via `library()`.

 ## Side Tabs in App